boots-edu/textbook/source/text/1-typescript/variables.md

 In this short TypeScript code snippet, we declare the variable `myValue` to hold a number and assign it an initial value of `4`.
 We declare the variable `answer` as a `number`, but do not give it a value.
-We then compute `myValue+3` and store it in answer.
+We then compute `myValue+3` and store it in the variable answer.

 ```typescript
 let myValue: number = 4;